-“This flag was the very first hoisted over the independent Country of Belize.
-Prince At midnight, September 20, 1981, the grounds of Government House by the seaside in Belize City were plunged into darkness.
+“This flag was the very first hoisted over the independent Country at midnight 20 September 1981.
+The grounds of Government House by the seaside in Belize City were plunged into darkness.
 There was a misty drizzle.
 Almost no wind.
 The Union Jack was lowered.
 When the spotlight flooded the flagpole, there, flying proudly, was the Belize Flag.
 At first it hung there limp.
 Then a puff of breeze came in from the Caribbean sea.
 The flag moved a little.
 Then it unfurled.
 And flew proudly.
 Like the first cry of a new-born, a collective gasp was heard.
-Then a roar of life and vigour emanated from the assembled crowd of Belizeans and invited guests lucky to be there at the birth of our nation.
+Then a roar of life and vigour emanated from the assembled crowd of Belizeans and invited guests lucky to be there at the birth of our nation as it was now 21 September 1981.
 I was then Editor at Radio Belize, shortly to become an Information Officer.
 I was standing next to my Permanent Secretary Michael John ‘M.J.’
 Hulse.
 Mr. Hulse, a very strict and conservative public officer.
 He was so overwhelmed by the import of this giant step in Belize’s history that he momentarily lost it and shouted for all that could hear over the din ‘Well now I can tell Mr. Henessy to kiss my a** ‘ – M.A.
 Romero – Chief Information Officer (RET) (This text © copyright 1981 by M.A.
 Romero and Belize.com)

 National Anthem Of Belize